Purchasing SPF Trailers: Is Your Air Pressure Equipment Sized for Optimal Performance?

 Pressure and Volume Considerations for Your Spray Foam Rig

-If you are spraying open-cell foam, then you will need a mixer.
+If you are spraying open-cell foam, you will need a mixer.
 You’ll also need to determine whether you’ll be spraying a premixed product or a continuous mix product.
 Air-driven motorized mixers can take up a lot of CFM, so make sure your compressor can handle everything you have on the rig.

 Let’s say you have 15 CFM available at 125 PSI.
 This will be plenty for most mixers if it’s a premixed material.
-Now, add 15 CFM more if you need to continuous mix AND power your gun and transfer pumps.
+Now, add 15 CFM more if you need to continuously mix AND power your gun and transfer pumps.
 You’d need 30 CFM to run all components in this system.
-If you overwork the compressor, you start losing pressure, and, unfortunately, both a lack of pressure or volume can cost you money.
+If you overwork the compressor, you start losing pressure, and, unfortunately, a lack of pressure or volume can cost you money.

 Here are some examples: